privacy-scaling-explorations/maci/core/README.md

 implement functionality.
 It also allows us to implement the smart contracts in discrete components which are easy to test.

-TODO: change this to document the objects, not pseudocode

 Note that the actual implementation uses objects instead of pure functions.
 This avoids duplication of code which copies state data.